COST GUIDES

 drain unblocking cost

-If the blockage or obstruction in your drain is severe, your tradesperson may recommend a drain CCTV survey.
+If the blockage or obstruction is severe, a drain CCTV survey might be needed.

 CCTV drain survey in progress